MScherbela/sparse_wf/README.md

 . .venv/bin/activate # activate the virtual environment
 ```

+Installation may take ~1 min, because we depend on JAX with CUDA.
 We have tested the code with jax==0.4.29 and jax==0.5.3 (default version obtained via uv sync), but other versions may work as well.

 ## Running the via CLI